isomerpages/moe-greendalepri/_partners/Parent Support Group.md

 Join Esther Foong, family life educator and mother of 2 primary school going children, to learn how we can better prepare our children (and ourselves) for this important milestone!
 Sign up via this QR code today!
 ![Speaker and QR code](/images/Partners/Speaker%20and%20QR.jpg) Let's explore how we can support them better in a brand new learning environment, by taking into consideration our children's emotional and social needs, as well as their unique personality.

+##### Speaker's Bio

+Esther Foong is a Family Life Educator whose work aims to resource, train and inspire parents to better understand their children, so as to build stronger relationships with them.
+She regularly conducts parenting talks and workshops for schools, companies, churches and other community organisations.
+She is also passionate about values inculcation and character development in children, and sees great importance in the role of parents in this aspect.

+Esther is the co-founder of SGFamilies, a ground-up movement by parents that aims to raise wholesome generations together.
+She also serves as Head of Partnerships and Programmes for GetConnected.sg, a customised digital parenting playbook.
+As a part-time lecturer at National Institute of Education, she supervises trainee teachers for their teaching practicum.